kiwifb/simple-ambari-deployment/README.md

 # ambari_deploy
-Deploy Ambari server ith ansible
+Deploy Ambari server with ansible.
+In the end you will have a cluster that is ready to install HDP

 ### The playbook will: